yuvi-18/java-script/array.md

 The .split() method takes a string and splits it into an array of strings. can pass it a string of characters or a RegEx to use as a separator

 .split('separator')

+## .filter()

+The .filter() method will allow to filter elements out of an array, creating a new array in the process.